-Ken Brown is the editor of Heard on the Street, The Wall Street Journal’s home to commentary and analysis on business, markets and the economy.
-Since he took over the Journal’s iconic brand in 2016, Ken has revamped coverage to focus on global issues, improved mobile presentation and boosted traffic.
-He introduced multi-part series on urgent topics and long-form Heards, leveraging the expertise his global staff, which is based in New York, San Francisco, Hong Kong and London.
+Before his current role, Ken was the editor of Heard on the Street, the Journal’s home for commentary and analysis on business, markets and the economy.
+Ken revamped the Heard’s coverage to focus on global issues, improved mobile presentation and boosted traffic.
+He introduced multi-part series on urgent topics and long-form Heards, leveraging the expertise of his global staff, which is based in New York, San Francisco, Hong Kong and London.

 Before moving to Asia, Ken ran the Journal’s finance and markets coverage during and after the financial crisis.
 Over that period, the Journal won numerous awards for its coverage of Wall Street and markets.

 Ken first joined the Journal as a reporter in 2000.
 He has overseen the Journal's real estate coverage and reported on tech and markets.
-As a Heard on the Street columnist from 2001 to 2004, he wrote about the collapse of Arthur Andersen and scandals involving Nortel, Enron and other big companies.
+As a Heard on the Street columnist from 2001 to 2004, he wrote about the collapse of Arthur Andersen and scandals involving Nortel, Enron and others.

 In a detour from journalism, Ken worked as a principal at Pzena Investment Management, a value-oriented investment firm.
 He has also worked at The New York Times, Smart Money magazine and The Washington Post.
 He graduated from SUNY Binghamton and Columbia University's School of International and Public Affairs.